Five Ways to Stay Connected While Social Distancing

 For example, a person with an alcohol dependence and depression might complete a 12-step programme to overcome their substance addiction, as well as one-to-one therapy to vanquish their depression.

-The best part about coming to Camino for your treatment, then, is a bespoke diagnosis.
-We treat each of our patients individually, offering specific therapies that we believe will cater to individual personalities and help each and every person overcome their dual diagnosis.
+The best part about coming to Camino Recovery for your treatment is a bespoke diagnosis.
+We treat each of our clients individually, offering specific therapies that we believe will cater to individual personalities and help each and every person overcome their dual diagnosis.

-Whether it’s through therapies like equine therapy, art therapy or psychotherapy, our professional clinicians work to understand what specifically each of our patients are experiencing, and tailor treatments to help them overcome specific concerns.
-Some benefits include:
+Whether it’s through therapies like equine therapy, art therapy or psychotherapy, our professional clinicians work to understand what specifically each of our clients is experiencing, and tailor treatments to help them overcome specific concerns.

 But, that’s what we’re here for.
 Our expert staff are trained and tested in diagnosing and treating co-occurring disorders, and we tailor all of our treatments to each unique individual’s needs.

-To find out more about how we can help, we recommend booking a no obligation conversation with one of our professionals here, and we‘ll see what we can do.
+To find out more about how we can help, we recommend booking a no-obligation conversation with one of our professionals here, and we‘ll see how we can help.